linkslice/ZenPackers/git.rst

 ----------------------------------
 To start a new feature::

-  <bash>: git flow feature start xyz:
+  <bash>: git flow feature start xyz
   <bash>: git status
    On branch feature/xyz
    nothing to commit (working directory clean)